Updated: Jul 17

 Who likes the feeling of rejection?

-However, in order to connect with people at least one person should initiate a connection and if the other person doesn’t we must take it into our own hands to start that fire.
+However, in order to start connecting with people at least one person needs to initiate that connection and if the other person doesn’t we must decide for ourselves whether take it into our own hands to start.

 ONE — Take Initiative